hardikkgupta/hardikkgupta.github.io/README.md

 # ReadMe

-This is the source code to Hardik Gupta's academic website: https://hardikguptaa.github.io/
+Thank you for visiting the repository for Hardik Gupta's academic website.
+This repository contains the source code and assets for the website, which can be accessed at https://hardikguptaa.github.io/.

-All thanks to the template and source code from Jon Barron's public academic website: https://jonbarron.info/
+The website was developed with inspiration from Jon Barron's personal website, available at https://jonbarron.info/.